January 21, 2015

 By Kyle Gann

-I wrote some more of my Nursery Tunes for Demented Children that I recently mentioned here.
+I wrote some more of my Nursery Tunes for Weird Children that I recently mentioned here.
 They're silly little pieces, but they serve a serious purpose for me.
 I've been doing a lot of sketches for large works in what I call my 8x8 tuning, which contains potentialities that I need to explore and learn to hear before I can commit myself to basing entire pieces on them.
 In particular I've been trying out, in the second and fourth pieces here, more exotic triads a little higher in the harmonic series, such as 7:9:11, 10:13:15, and 8:11:13, which resolve in both pieces to conventional major (4:5:6) and minor (10:12:15) triads.
 "Tiger, Tiger" climbs through the 33-pitch scale step by step to control the harmony, just as so much late Romantic music harmonized the charomatic scale.
 And the final piece moves between major triads on the 5th and 13th harmonics in kind of a super-Neo-Riemannian voice-leading.
 Anyone capable of the requisite math can quickly see what I mean.

 Down to the End of the Town